Serving NJ, NYC, Jersey City, Edison, Freehold1-844-268-0860

 Mudjacking is also not appropriate as a "do-it-yourself" repair.
 Mudjacking requires special equipment and professional experience.
 All work should be done through a trained, professional mudjacking contractor who has excellent knowledge of local soil conditions.

 Quality 1st Basements is NJ and NYC's trusted concrete leveling contractor.
-Schedule an estimate in Brick, Edison, Paterson, Mount Freedom, Short Hills, Lakewood, Woodbridge and nearby to learn more about why PolyLevel® is our top choice for repairing sunken driveways, sidewalks and more!
+Schedule an estimate in Brick, Woodbridge, Paterson, Lakewood, Short Hills, Toms River, Mount Freedom and nearby to learn more about why PolyLevel® is our top choice for repairing sunken driveways, sidewalks and more!